yubin-park/bonsai-dt/README.md

         "left": decision_tree(X_left, y_left)}
 ```

-In the code above, `X` and `y` indicate features and target variable, respectively.
+In the code above, `X` and `y` represent feature matrix and target vector, respectively.
 The algorithm first looks at if it should stop the recursion - `is_leaf()`.
 If not, then it searches a splitting variable and value pair to branch out further - `find_split()`.
 Based on the best pair of splitting variable and value, the dataset `(X, y)` is partitioned into two disjoint sets - one with smaller value than the splitting value, and the other with greather than or equal to the splitting value.
-We repeat the above process on each partitioned dataset recursively.
+Finally, the algorithm recursively repeats the above process on each partitioned dataset.

 The properties of decision tree are primarily determined by the two functions:
-- `find_split()`: This function decides which variable/value to split on.
-For example, C4.5 and ID3 use Information Gain using Shannon Entropy, and CART use the Gini impurity measure to choose a splitting variable.
+- `find_split()` decides which variable/value to split on.
+For example, C4.5 and ID3 use Information Gain using Shannon Entropy, and CART uses the Gini impurity measure (for classification) and the minimum variance criterion (for regression) to choose a splitting variable.
-- `is_leaf()`: This function controls when to stop growing the tree.
-For example, one can grow the tree till its depth is smaller than 4, or its node size is smaller than 30.
+- `is_leaf()` controls when to stop growing the tree.
+For example, a tree can stop growing if its depth is greater than 4 or its node size is smaller than 30.

-Many decision tree algorithms out there provide a set of parameters to control the behavior of these two functions.
+Many decisino tree algorithms implement these functions internally, and expose only a set of parameters through their interfaces.
-Note that, in Bonsai, we ask users to write these **two functions from scratch**.
+This approach is definitely better for users who want to try the off-the-shelf decision trees.
+However, if you want to design *new trees*, you may need to read the underlying source code, which can be quite complex by the way, and rebuild the projects.
+Is there a better way?
+That's why we developed Bonsai.

 ## Design Functions

+Rather than a set of parameters, Bonsai takes two functions as its input.
+In this section, we illustrate the details of these functions, such as arguments to pass on, output formats, and some example implementations.

 ### `find_split(avc)`

-The argument of the `find_split` is a numpy array named as `avc`.
+The `find_split` function needs only one argument `avc`.
-The `avc` variable has 10 columns and variable rows.
+The `avc` variable is a numpy array that has 10 columns and variable rows.
 The name `avc` stands for Attribute-Value Classlabel Group (or AVC-group), which was first introduced in [the Rainforest framework](https://link.springer.com/article/10.1023/A:1009839829793).

-The Bonsai core algorithm "sketches" the statistics of data on a numpy array, named as "canvas", and returns the "AVC-group" (`avc`) to the `find_split` function.
-Essentially, the role of the `find_split` function is to examine the distributions of the data, and to find the best attribute and value pair to split the data.
+Here is how Bonsai works in a nutshell.
+Whenever we call `find_split`, Bonsai scans the data, and updating a couple of online statistics such as mean, second moment, count, etc.
+We call this process as Bonsai "sketches" the stats on `canvas`, where canvas represents just an empty numpy array.
+When the sketch is done, the empty numpy array, `canvas`, is filled with all relevant statistics for defining splitting criteria.
+Just to be clear, we call the `canvas` after sketch as `avc`.
 The column order of `avc` is as follows:

 - `avc[:,0]`: AVC indices
 - `avc[:,1]`: variable indices i.e. column indices starting from 0
 - `avc[:,2]`: split values i.e. samples below this value goes to the left node, and vice versa
-- `avc[:,3]`: number of samples at left node
+- `avc[:,3]`: number of samples at (hypothetical) left node
 - `avc[:,4]`: sum `y` at left node i.e. `\sum_{left} y`
 - `avc[:,5]`: sum of `y^2` at left node i.e. `\sum_{left} y^2`
-- `avc[:,6]`: number of samples at right node
+- `avc[:,6]`: number of samples at (hypothetical) right node
 - `avc[:,7]`: sum of `y` at right node i.e. `\sum_{right} y`
 - `avc[:,8]`: sum of `y^2` at right node i.e. `\sum_{right} y^2`
 - `avc[:,9]`: missing value inclusion (0: left node, 1: right node)

-Users need to play with this array to define custom splitting criteria.
+Essentially, the `find_split` function is given with the joint distribution information in the form of AVC-group.
+With this information, the function needs to define what properties of the distributions should paly roles in finding the best splitting variable and value.

-The return of the function is a dictionary with the following required key value pairs:
+The return of the function is a Python dictionary with the following required key value pairs:

 - `selected`: the selected row of the `avc` array
 - `<additional var>`: any additional variables you want to pass on

-For example, if you want to design a splitting criteria that minimizes the weighted sum of variances after the split (e.g. regression tree), you can write `find_split` as follows:
+For example, if you want to design a splitting criteria that minimizes the weighted sum of variances after the split (e.g. regression tree in CART), you can write `find_split` as follows:

 ```python
 def find_split(avc):